Project 001 – The 1834 William IV Sixpence

 Overview

-Project 001 investigates a severely deformed 1834 William IV sixpence originally dismissed as post-mint damage.
+Project 001 investigates a severely deformed 1834 William IV sixpence presenting atypical structural characteristics not readily addressed by conventional visual or commercial assessment alone.

-Through independently commissioned laboratory testing and detailed documentation, the study re-evaluates the specimen as a mint-stage striking anomaly produced during mechanised coinage.
+Through independently commissioned laboratory testing and detailed documentation, the study concludes that the specimen is consistent with a severe mint-stage multi-strike striking anomaly produced during mechanised coinage.

-This case establishes the baseline analytical model for subsequent IA STUDIO investigations.
+This case documents the initial analytical model intended to inform subsequent IA STUDIO investigations.

-Project 001 serves as the initial demonstration of the IA STUDIO Hybrid Reasoning Framework, establishing its methodological foundation for future heritage analyses.
+Project 001 serves as the initial demonstration of the IA STUDIO Hybrid Reasoning Framework, providing a documented methodological foundation for further heritage analyses.

 Laboratory Validation